-ATM SAFETY TIPS II - ENTERING YOUR ATM PIN IN REVERSE.
+ATM SAFETY TIP: ENTERING YOUR ATM PIN IN REVERSE.
 DEBUNKING THE MYTH!

-- Recently on social media, information circulated that claims entering your PIN backwards will alert the police.
+- Recently on social media, it was claimed entering your PIN backwards will alert the police.
 This statement however is simply FALSE.
 This rumor has existed since the mid-1980s, when some American police departments proposed an ATM PIN system that would do just that, believing it to be an effective way of tracking criminals.

-- The *Nilson Report places Global Card Fraud at US$14 billion in 2014, up 19% from 2013.
-With the ever increasing Card Fraud statistics it is imperative that we inform you, our key stakeholder in Card Fraud Protection and Mitigation, of the need for Daily Vigilance.
+- With ever increasing Card Fraud it is imperative that we inform you, our key stakeholder in Card Fraud Protection and Mitigation, of the need for Daily Vigilance.

-- Do not use any ATM that has suspicious protruding parts or unusual card readers
+- Do not use any ATM with suspicious protruding parts or unusual card readers.

 SKIMMING: The act of using a small device known as a skimmer to illegally collect data from the magnetic stripe of a credit or debit card.
 This information is written onto another blank card's magnetic stripe and is then used to make purchases or withdraw cash from the account of an unsuspecting cardholder.

-Incidents of card skimming (card cloning) have been increasing in numbers and in an effort to assist you in protecting yourself from the growing trend, the following is recommended... read more
+Incidents of card skimming (card cloning) have been increasing and in an effort to assist you in protecting yourself from the growing trend, we've got some advice. read more

-PERSONAL SECURITY TIPS: LOST OR STOLEN CARD ASSISTANCE
+PERSONAL SECURITY TIP: LOST OR STOLEN CARD ASSISTANCE

 If your card is lost or stolen IMMEDIATELY take steps to protect your investment by following a few basic procedures: read more